 Matthew also says Joseph was “a righteous man.”
 That means he was obedient to the Torah, the law of Moses, say biblical scholars.

-“You need to understand that betrothal in his culture is the first act of marriage,” said Ben Witherington III, a New Testament professor at Asbury Theological Seminary in Wilmore, Ky.
+“You need to understand that betrothal in his culture is the first act of marriage,” said the Rev. Ben Witherington III, a New Testament professor at Asbury Theological Seminary in Wilmore, Ky.
 “So it really is a matter of divorcing Mary, and there must be a sufficient cause, in this case, assumed adultery.”

 Witherington, who is also an ordained United Methodist elder, has written more than 30 books on the New Testament, including a commentary on Matthew.